verdverm/verdverm.github.io/_sr/05-relatedwork-gp.md

 #### Optimization in Genetic Programming

+Optimization in GP is performed by two main processes.

+Optimization is performed over a series of iterations, know as generations in the GP scheme.
+Following the evolutionary motif, the population requires selecetion and repord

 ##### Genetic Operators

-Exploration with crossover

-Exploitation with mutation

-\noindent
-\textbf{Variation}

-\label{sec-gpsr-breed}
-Variation, or breeding is
-the means by which Symbolic Regression (or GP) searches the space of equations.
+Genetic Operators, or breeding is the means by which GP searches the space of equations.
 The search uses both explorative and exploitative techniques to find unexplored regions to search locally.